delphix/delphix-ibm-cloud-schematics/README.md

 A step by step series of examples that tell you how to get a development env running (Coming later)

-### Deployment
+### Deploying Delphix

 Refer to the Delphix [Deployment documentation](https://docs.delphix.com/docs/deployment) for detailed deployment instructions.

 ### Support
 This product is provided and supported by Delphix.
-If you encounter an issue that requires opening a support case, click Get help? at the beginning of this page to be directed to [Delphix support page](https://support.delphix.com).
+If you encounter an issue that requires opening a support case, click Get help? at the beginning of this page or go directly to [Delphix support page](https://support.delphix.com).
 For issues with the underlying IBM Cloud resources, open a support case in the IBM Cloud Support Center.
+[The Delphix support policies](https://support.delphix.com/Support_Policies_and_Technical_Bulletins/Support_Policies/Delphix_Support_Policies_(KBA1504)) are based on your support plan level.
+You must have a [Delphix Support account](https://support.delphix.com/Support_Policies_and_Technical_Bulletins/Support_Policies/Customer_Support_User_Account_Registration_Policy_(KBA1028)) to file a case.

 ### Authors